 Dialectic Middle Ages

 This course covers world history from A.D.
 312 to A.D.
 1453; from Constantine’s conversion to the the fall of Constantinople.
 Topics include: the fall of Rome, the early Church, the rise of Islam, feudalism, the Age of Chivalry, the beginning of the Renaissance, and the invention of the printing press.
-The principal format is reading together, discussing, and answering comprehension questions.
-The students will also create their own timelines of the period.
 World geography will be heavily emphasized in this course.
-Students will color, label, and memorize maps of all seven continents.

 Dialectic Modern History

 This course is a survey of world history from the Renaissance and Age of Exploration to the end of the twentieth century.
 It includes a focus on American history as well as world geography.
 The students will create their own timelines aligning events in world history with events in American history.
-In keeping with the dialectic stage of learning, students will not just learn people, dates and events.
-They will also engage in discussions about ideas, philosophies, religions, and political systems, evaluating their consequences.
-While this course primarily involves classwork, some outside reading, mapwork, and group or individual projects may be required.
+In keeping with the goals of dialectic learning, students will engage in discussions about ideas, philosophies, and political systems, evaluating their consequences.

 Textbooks: Famous Men of Modern Times (Memoria Press) by John H. Haaren and A.B.
 Poland, The Story of the Thirteen Colonies & The Great Republic (Memoria Press) by H. A. Guerber, History of the World (ABeka Books), and Geography III (Memoria Press) by Michael Simpson and Dayna Grant.